qubitstream/phpmyadmin_sql_backup/README.md

                             compression method for the output file - must be supported by the server (default: none)
-      --basename BASENAME   the desired basename (without extension) of the SQL dump file (default: the name given by phpMyAdmin) --timeout TIMEOUT     timeout in seconds for the requests (default: 60) --overwrite-existing  overwrite existing SQL dump files (instead of appending a number to the name)
+      --basename BASENAME   the desired basename (without extension) of the SQL dump file (default: the name given by phpMyAdmin); you can also set an empty basename "" in combination with --prepend-date and --prefix-format
+      --timeout TIMEOUT     timeout in seconds for the requests (default: 60) --overwrite-existing  overwrite existing SQL dump files (instead of appending a number to the name)